 Gas Safe Register check, login & how to get certified

-The Gas Safe Register is nationally recognised as the official certification for heating and boiler engineers who work on residential or commercial boiler and heating systems in the United Kingdom, Isle of Man and Guernsey.
+The Gas Safe Register is nationally recognised as the official certification for heating and boiler engineers who work on residential or commercial boiler and heating systems in Great Britain, Northern Ireland, the Isle of Man and Guernsey.
 You should always request and ensure that anyone working on your boiler is appropriately trained to keep your household safe.

 Busted boiler?You might be better off investing in a new boiler and heating system.
 Check out our new boiler guide to work out which is best for your home.